 Hygiene & Grooming

-Please make sure your are so fresh and so clean in all of the required areas.
+Please make sure you are so fresh and so clean in all of the required areas.
 Your PH should be balanced beyond reproach.
-If you get ashy, lotion is your friend.
+If you get ashy, the lotion is your friend.
 I shouldn’t have to tell you this, but if I do, please do that.

 Don’t fumble on the goal line by forgetting these intricate items.